Nikodimos Papavasiliou

 Nikodimos "Nikki" Papavasiliou (Νικόδημος Παπαβασιλείου; born 31 August 1970) is a Cypriot football manager and former international midfielder.
-He is currently the manager of National Bank of Egypt in the Egyptian Premier League.
 Aside from playing and managing, Papavasiliou's background includes scouting and Academy management.
-He was the first Cypriot to play in the FA Premier League.
+He was the first Greek Cypriot to play in the FA Premier League.

 Playing career

 Club career

 Papavasiliou began his pro football career in 1988 with Greek Alpha Ethniki club OFI, having arrived from England nd the youth teams of Oldham Athletic and Arsenal.
 He spent five years with the Cretan top-tier side during its "golden years", establishing himself as an attacking midfielder under coach Eugène Gerards.
 In August 1993, Papavasiliou was transferred to Newcastle United for £120,000 signing a two-year contract and thus becoming the first Cypriot to play in the FA Premier League.
 He made his Newcastle debut against Tottenham on 14 August 1993.
 He went on to play for two seasons at the club before returning to OFI in 1994.

 He returned to Cyprus in 1996 signing for First Division club Apollon Limassol, where he stayed four years.
 In 2000, Papavasiliou was acquired by Anorthosis Famagusta, but after playing with them through the 2000–01 season, he was subsequently loaned out to Enosis Neon Paralimni and Olympiakos Nicosia.
 He then moved to APOEL, where he played his final season, opting to retire his playing career in 2003.